 - Get the other driver’s information: The other driver’s name, address and insurance information are vital.
 Without that information, it may be difficult or impossible to obtain compensation for your injuries.

 - Describe the accident, but do not admit fault: Even if you believe you are responsible for the accident, do not say so.

 - Inform your insurance agent: Notify your insurance company of the accident.

 - Call an attorney: Before speaking to an insurance adjuster, call us.
 Insurance representatives handle countless claims every year.
 They know how to limit the compensation their employers will have to pay.
 If you say the wrong thing to an insurance adjuster, you could severely limit your rights after an accident.

-Call us at 800-688-0868 or contact us online as soon as possible after an accident.
+Contact us at (408) 289-1417 as soon as possible after an accident.
 We can help you protect your rights and obtain the compensation you deserve.